-Pin Number Pin Name Pin Function 1 V {IN} Supply voltage input.
+Pin Number Pin Name Pin Function 1 PGND Power ground.
+Electrically needs to be connected to AGND.
+2 V {IN} Supply voltage input.
 When V{IN} rises above the UVLO threshold the device starts up.
-2 SS Soft-Start pin.
-Connect a capacitor from SS to GND to set the soft-start period.
-Minimum external soft-start capacitor of 780pF is required, and the corresponding soft-start time is about 100μ s.
 3 AGND Reference connection for controller section.
 Also used as thermal connection for controller section.
 Electrically needs to be connected to PGND.
-4 COMP External loop compensation pin.
-5 FB The FB pin is used to determine the output voltage via a resistor divider between the output and GND.
-6 EN The enable pin is active high.
-Connect EN pin to V{IN} if not used.
+4 FB The FB pin is used to determine the output voltage via a resistor divider between the output and GND.
+5 COMP External loop compensation pin.
+6 EN The enable pin is active HIGH.
+Connect EN pin to $V{\rm IN}$ if not used.
 Do not leave the EN pin floating.
-7 LX PWM output connection to inductor.
+7, 8 LX PWM output connection to inductor.
 Thermal connection for output stage.
-8 PGND Power ground.
-Electrically needs to be connected to AGND.